jni/napari-vesuvius/README.md

 [napari] plugin to work with [Vesuvius Challenge] data

+## Current contributions

-Currently provides a widget to read in .volpkg image and points data.
+### A reader to read in points and image data from a .volpkg file

 Use it with:

 ```
 napari path/to/data.volpkg